 Chad Newell serves as President of the Area Development Partnership (ADP) in Hattiesburg, MS, a position he has held since December 2009.
-The ADP is the regional chamber of commerce and economic development organization for Greater Hattiesburg, serving Forrest, Lamar, and Perry counties.
+The ADP is the regional chamber of commerce and economic development organization for Greater Hattiesburg, MS.

-Chad has worked in the private, public, and private non-profit sectors for more than two decades in Mississippi, Alabama, and Tennessee.
+Chad has worked in the private, public, and private non-profit sectors for nearly three decades in Mississippi, Alabama, and Tennessee.
 He has led teams in facilitating projects that resulted in the investment of billions of dollars and thousands of jobs created across the Southeastern United States.

 Chad is keenly focused on servanthood leadership, hiring right fit talent, and creating an intentional corporate culture that drives results.
-He serves on numerous boards and advisory councils locally and around the nation and is an active leader at Venture Church in Hattiesburg.
+He serves on numerous boards and advisory councils and is an active leader at Venture Church in Hattiesburg.

 Jan Delancey, CPAVice President, Finance & Administration

+Jan Delancey has served as Vice President of Finance and Administration since 2012.
+Her responsibilities include financial and treasury management, risk management, human resource management and supervision of the administrative and IT functions of the ADP and its related organizations.
 A native of Laurel, Jan is a graduate of The University of Southern Mississippi, where she received her B.S.B.A. in accounting prior to becoming licensed as a Certified Public Accountant.
-Jan’s career includes experience of public accounting and over 18 years in industry and non-profit accounting, including The University of Southern Mississippi and the USM Foundation.
-Jan and her husband James have been married for over 30 years and are the parents of two.
+Jan’s career includes experience in public accounting and 25 years in industry and non-profit accounting, including The University of Southern Mississippi and the USM Foundation.
+Jan and her husband, James, have been married for 37 years and have two adult children and five grandchildren.